superfletch42/Second_Website-Slay_the_spire/planning_template.md

 Your challenges:

 **Challenge 1:**
-- What:
+- What: Positioning images inside frames
-- Why it's challenging:
+- Why it's challenging: Images were not showing the correct part when resized
-- Your plan:
+- Your plan: Use object-fit and object-position to control cropping

 **Challenge 2:**
-- What:
+- What: Making navigation highlight the current page
-- Why it's challenging:
+- Why it's challenging: CSS alone doesn’t know the current page
-- Your plan:
+- Your plan: Use separate classes (active-home, active-ironclad, etc.)

 **Challenge 3:**
 - What: